baph-omet/TMBAG/README.md

 ## Issues
 Feel free to submit any issues you have with the game on github.
 I appreciate it!
+If you're getting an unhandled Python error, please copy the entire error message, including the stack trace, into the issue report.
+If you're having issues running the `start.bat` file, make sure you put in the correct filepath after the `cd` on the first line.
+If your filepath contains spaces, enclose it in quotations.

 ## Pull Requests
 I'm not really looking for help developing this game, however if you see any errors or just stupid coding decisions on my part, feel free to submit a pull request and I'll take a look at it.